Alicedale road blockaded after workers unpaid

 One of the bed and breakfast owners who has not been paid by Lennings Rail is Eli Konstant, who owns Addo Reach and Hein’s Cottage in Alicedale.
 She confirmed that her establishment had not been paid by Lennings Rail, and said she had been told by Lennings Rail today that Transnet had not paid them and so they could not pay the workers or service providers.

+But a Transnet spokesperson told Grocott’s Mail “the contracts that Lennings Rail enters into for any goods and services are their responsibility and are thus accountable for meeting those contractual obligations”.

-“We are at the mercy of employment availability which is so thin on the ground for us here in Alicedale,” said Konstant, adding that she hoped everyone would be paid soon because she feared that burning tyres might cause the town’s dry trees to catch on fire.
+Konstant said Alicedale residents were “at the mercy of employment availability which is so thin on the ground for us here in Alicedale,” adding that she hoped everyone would be paid soon because she feared that burning tyres might cause the town’s dry trees to catch on fire.

 By the afternoon of 12 May, Nyamakazi said that police had informed the protestors that they would be paid on Monday.
 But this could not be confirmed.
 “We thank the community liaison officer, Mandisa Bavuma, for the prominent role she has played in trying to ensure that the workers get paid”, Nyamakazi told Grocott’s Mail.

-Lennings Rail chief executive officer, Ian Barnard, first told Grocott’s Mail he was in a meeting, then that he would comment within 30 minutes, but eventually said “currently we are not commenting”.
+Lennings Rail chief executive officer, Ian Barnard, first told Grocott’s Mail he was in a meeting, then that he would comment within 30 minutes.
+Eventually, he failed to explain why his company had not paid the workers, only saying “currently we are not commenting”.

-Grocott’s Mail has also reached out to Transnet and Makana municipality for comment.
-This article will be updated with comment if it arrives.

-Note: (This article was updated on 15 May to include comment from Transnet).